andrewcbl/coding-challenge/README.md

 Insight Data Engineering - Coding Challenge
 ===========================================================
 For this coding challenge, you will develop tools that could help analyze the community of Twitter users.
 For simplicity, the features we will build are primitive, but you could easily build more complicated features on top of these.

+## Quick Guide to the solution

+This solution implementation has 3 major parts:

+1. Basic feature implementation required by the coding challenge.

+The commands to run to get the solutions:

+python ./src/tweets_cleaned.py ./tweet_input/tweets.txt ./tweet_output/ft1.txt
+python ./src/average_degree.py ./tweet_input/tweets.txt ./tweet_output/ft2.txt

+2. Visualization of hashtag graph degree trend

+If user want to visuallize the trend of hashtag average and peak degree.
+It also prints the statistics of how many times one hashtag be the one with most connections

+The command to run to get the solution:

+python ./src/hashtag_plots.py ./tweet_input/tweets.txt ./tweet_output/ft3.txt

+3. Unit testing for the two feature
+For the tweet cleaning feature, execute the following test program: python -m test.test_tweet

+For the tweet graph feature unit testing, execute the following program: python -m test.test_tweet_graph

 ## Challenge Summary